Updated: Sep 9

 If you intend to embark on a bodyguard career, take a look at the following article providing you with all the subtleties and insights about close protection.

-As for the corporate sector, the vast majority of successful protective specialists are former military and police personnel (in particular, those engaged in PSD protection operations).
-The most favored operatives are those with distinctive skills (i.e., favored backgrounds by employers and clients) – e.g., experience in special forces of the military/police, governmental units specialized in close protection, and intelligence agencies.
-However, those without such experience aren't excluded from the industry, and there are examples of true professionals with a civilian background who operate successfully in commercial close protection (executive protection ops).
+The vast majority of successful personal protection specialists are former military/law enforcement personnel—in particular, those engaged in the private military industry and high-risk environments.
+The most favored operatives are those with distinctive skills—favored backgrounds by employers/clients—like experience in special forces, governmental units specialized in close protection, and intelligence agencies; however, those without such experience aren't excluded from the industry; there are examples of true professionals with a civilian background who operate successfully in commercial close protection/executive protection.

 Roles and responsibilities

 Bodyguard's work varies and involves lots of different tasks, depending on three major factors: your client's profile, the threat type/risk level, and the operational environment; these three factors refer to operational requirements that determine the SOPs and level of protective measures implemented, including your roles/responsibilities assigned.
 Personal protection specialists integrate different techniques, tactics, and procedures, like threat assessment, risk analysis, reconnaissance, counter-surveillance, and intelligence gathering/analysis to protect a client.
 If/when an incident happens, personal security specialists deal with it carefully and appropriately—doing what is necessary (e.g., applying controlled violent actions and removing a client from danger as soon as possible).